Living in a Time of Great Deceit:DECYP Year 7-10 Respectful Relationships and Consent by Stealth

 How schools bring their values to the table

-Teachers are then instructed to use a dinner metaphor as an activity, to teach consent skills during sexual exploration .
+Teachers are then instructed to use an absurd and inappropriate dinner metaphor as an activity, to teach consent skills during sexual exploration .
 The activity begins by having teachers read out the following transcript as an introduction to the activity which sets the agenda and brings down students boundaries.
 This activity is completely inappropriate in a school setting, as it would be in a work setting with adults.
 It’s unethical and malfeasance to set up the following teaching activity for 14 year old school students.
 Vicarious role plays, between randomly assigned male and female students to negotiate sexual consent is a breech of a teachers code of conduct..These activities are grooming.

 'Tell students to form pairs...'